sdmp/sdmp.github.io/schema/trust/index.md

 ### `read_resource`

-When a node requests a resource published by another user, that resource should only be given if the node has been given the `read_resource` authorization by the user.
+When a node requests a resource published by another user, that resource should only be given if the node or user has been given the `read_resource` authorization by the user.

 ### `publish_resource`